How Do I Know if the Police are Investigating Me?

 If the police are investigating a large-scale operation, often related to cybercrime, drug trafficking, sex trafficking, or other illegal activities that span many jurisdictions over a long period of time, a person might be investigated for years before learning that they are the target of an investigation.

-When a serious investigation concludes, the government may decide that it does not have sufficient evidence to bring a criminal case forward against the subject.
+When an extensive investigation concludes, the government may decide that it does not have sufficient evidence to bring a criminal case forward against the subject.
 However, if the government believes it has enough evidence, it will typically arrest the subject of the investigation and then commence formal legal proceedings.

 When the government thoroughly investigates a case, there are typically fewer issues of fact in a case.
 In other words, the facts are so thoroughly established that a case will often not be won based on what happened.
 Of course, exceptions always exist.
 Instead, cases may be more likely won based on legal issues.
 Specifically, even if the alleged facts are true, those facts might not be sufficient to support a criminal conviction.